nguyenj/flexy/README.md

 ## Breakpoints

 By default, the grid system is using a similar breakpoint label as Bootstrap: xs, sm, md, lg, xlg.
 However you can change these classes or limit the number of breakpoints to your needs.
-Instead of 5 different breakpoints, you can set 2 breakpoint with different labels. `$grid-settings` is a hash that you can override with your particular settings.
+Instead of 5 different breakpoints, you can set 2 breakpoint with different labels. `$grid-settings--breakpoints` is a hash that you can override with your particular settings.

 ```
 $grid-settings--animation: true !default;